 top of page

-The Puget Sound Seabird Survey (PSSS) is a community science survey created by Seattle Audubon in 2007 and continued by the Puget Sound Bird Observatory since 2022.
+The Puget Sound Seabird Survey (PSSS) is a community science survey created by Seattle Audubon in 2007 and adopted by the Puget Sound Bird Observatory since 2022.
 This survey effort trains volunteer birdwatchers to gather valuable data on wintering seabird populations in Puget Sound, Strait of Juan de Fuca, and waters surrounding the San Juan Islands.

 Together, our teams capture a snapshot of seabird density on more than 5,400 acres of sheltered and open water and shoreline habitat.
 It is the only land-based, multi-month seabird survey in the Southern Salish Sea, and is providing valuable data for researchers, including essential population dynamic data and baseline densities and populations in the sound.